fuse-box/fuse-box/docs/quantum.md

 ```
 note: Make sure you have the LATEST uglify-js

-Make sure you are using [WebIndexPlugin](/plugins/webindexplugin#webindexplugin) as Quantum may produce more bundles than configured in the first place.
+Make sure you are using [Web Index Plugin](/plugins/web-index-plugin#webindexplugin) as Quantum may produce more bundles than configured in the first place.

 note: Remove UglifyJSPlugin from the plugin list, it will conflict with Quantum